You will be ready with the skills and knowledge to launch a rewarding teaching career.

 Why Study Elementary Education at Rivier?

 At Rivier, we offer elementary education programs for both current and prospective teachers.
-In this program, you’ll learn effective teaching strategies and strengthen your mastery of academic content working with professors who are widely recognized regionally and nationally as experts in their fields.
+In the M.Ed. in Elementary Education program, you’ll learn effective teaching strategies and strengthen your mastery of academic content working with professors who are widely recognized regionally and nationally as experts in their fields.

 This program includes coursework, field experiences, and an internship.
 Coursework spans a wide range of subjects—reading, mathematics, science, history, the arts, technology, classroom behavior management, and more.

 Rivier is recognized as a statewide leader in preparing teachers to integrate technology into their classrooms.
-You’ll be prepared to work effectively with students, parents, and your colleagues to help children get the best education possible and reach their full potential.
+With your M.Ed. in Elementary Education, you’ll be prepared to work effectively with students, parents, and your colleagues to help children get the best education possible and reach their full potential.

 - Become an effective educator and communicator